-The most convenient way is to fly from Yangon to Heho, which is the nearest airport to the lake.
-There are daily flights to Heho which take about an hour.
-If you are flying from Mandalay to Heho, it takes only 20 minutes.
-Traveling by car along the uphill and winding road over the Shan Plateau is interesting and well-worth taking although it takes long hours.
-There is also a regular train service via Thazi Junction to Heho and Shwenyaung, the nearest station to the lake.
+The most convenient way to get to Inle is to fly from Yangon to Heho and take a car from there to the lake.
+There are daily flights to Heho from Yangon which takes about an hour.
+However, if you are flying from Mandalay to Heho, it takes only 20 minutes.
+Traveling by car along the uphill and winding road over the Shan Plateau may take several more hours than flying, but the journey is worth experiencing.
+There are also regular train services via Thazi Junction to Heho and Shwenyaung which is the nearest station to Inle Lake.

 I'd like to tell you that we had a wonderful time in Myanmar and all travel arrangements were perfect...

 No.53, Nagayone Pagoda Road, (Off Pyay Road), 8 1/2 miles, Mayangone, Yangon, 11061, Myanmar (Burma).